Making a call before processing a message

 Authorization

 header with a JWT; you do not need to add one.
-If you want to handle authorization yourself, add your own authorization header and it is used instead.After you save the header value, the string is replaced by asterisks and can't be viewed again.
+If you want to handle authorization yourself, add your own authorization header and the service uses it instead.After you save the header value, asteriks replace the string, and you can't view it again.

 Testing the webhook

-Do extensive testing of your webhook before you enable it for an assistant that is being used in a production environment.
+Test your webhook extensively before enabling it for an assistant in a production environment.

-If you enable the setting that returns an error when the webhook call fails, the processing of the assistant is halted entirely if the webhook encounters any issues.
-Test the process that you are calling regularly so to check if it's down, and can change this setting to prevent all of your message calls from failing.
+If you enable the setting to return an error when the webhook call fails, the assistant stops the process entirely if the webhook encounters any issues.
+Regularly test the process you call to check for downtime and adjust this setting to prevent all message calls from failing.

 If you call an Cloud Functions web action, you can use the logging capability in Cloud Functions to help you troubleshoot your code.
 You can download the command line interface, and then enable logging with the activation polling command.